rk-RohiT-K/flutter_app_1/README.md

 # 🛫Flutter Travel App Concept

-Flutter representation of a Travel App Concept i found in Uplabs.
 **It only consists of 2 screens.**

 Images are from [Unsplash](https://unsplash.com)